FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Other=Choose this option if you have another reason than the ones in the dropdown list.
 Appears in the drop-down menu for reasons in the report form(http://lichess.org/report).

-Paste the link to the game(s) and explain what is wrong about this user behavior.=Appears under the description box on the page for reporting a user (http://lichess.org/report).
+Paste the link to the game(s) and explain what is wrong about this user behavior.
+Don't just say "they cheat", but tell us how you came to this conclusion.
+Your report will be processed faster if written in English.=Appears under the description box on the page for reporting a user (http://lichess.org/report).

 by %s=The %s is the username of the poster in the forum.
 This is used in the "Last post" column (http://lichess.org/forum/general-chess-discussion).